flakeworks/symbol-os/README.md

 ## The Alternate Lineage of Computing

-In that world, programming was not built around piles of libraries or ever-expanding APIs.
-It was built upon a single principle: that every computation must pass through a ritual of form and meaning.
+In that world, programming was was built upon a single principle: that every computation must pass through a itual of form and meaning.

-Instead of types and classes, there was the contract pipeline:
+Instead of functions, objects and types, there was the computing pipeline:
 - **Syntax** must be validated.
 - **Semantics** must be assigned.
 - **Execution** must flow from these.